 B).
 11 Pr undies + plastic grocery bag: Same deal, other side.

 C).
 1 Pr shower shoes: I use rubber Crocs.
 These come in really handy to shower in if the mats are questionable.
 I keep them in a grocery bag.
 It’s also nice to have these to walk in for a midnight stroll to the restroom or if there is a rainstorm.
 DON’T use flip-flops.
-They are sponges and stay soggy.
+They are sponges and stay soggy, and let your feet get dirty.

 D).
 1 Travel / folding baby changing pad: Yep.
 Yep.
-They are cheap and make great shower mats so you don’t have to put your wet feet into socks or muddy up your towel drying off your feet when the floors are not very clean (which happens a lot).
+They are cheap and make great shower mats.
+You don’t have to put your wet feet into socks or muddy up your towel drying off your feet when the floors are not very clean (which happens a lot).
 Eddie thinks this is silly….I disagree.

 F).
 1 Hanging plastic shower bag: This bag I take into the shower with me and contains shampoo, cream rinse, razor, soap, etc…Anything that is needed in the actual shower.
-I keep in it a suction cup hook to hang on the wall for when there is nowhere to put my stuff.
+I also keep in it a suction cup hook to hang on the wall for when there is no where to put my stuff.

 G).
-Makeup bag and jewelry bag: Again, hopefully not for the guys although I don’t judge.
+Makeup bag and jewelry bag: This usually doesn’t apply to guys, although I don’t judge.
 I’ve tried to get Eddie to wear an earring, but no such luck.

 H).
-Large Ziplock or zipper bag: This is for everything else.
+Large Ziplock or zipper bag: This is for everything else that you’ll use at the sink.
 Tooth brush / paste, manicure set, hair stuff, Fabreeze, lotion, deodorant, etc….

 I).
-Hair Dryer: I obviously throw this in loose and if I take a curling iron I keep a washcloth handy to wrap it in when it’s still warm.
+Hair Dryer: I obviously throw this in loose, and if I take a curling iron, I keep a dry washcloth handy to wrap it in when it’s still warm.

 J).
-Clothes for 2 days: Every other day I get into the BIG BAG and transfer 1 bottom and 2 tops to my shower bag and put the used ones in the bottom of the big bag.
+Clothes for 2 days: Every other day I get into the BIG BAG and transfer 1 bottom and 2 tops to my shower bag.
+I then put the used ones in the bottom of the ‘big bag’.
+This way I don’t have to mess up my Big Big as much or have to re-pack the back seat of the truck as often.

-*Don’t forget socks & undies on Laundry Day!
+*Don’t forget towels, pillow cases, dishrags, socks & undies on Laundry Day!

 This little Tupperware box gets packed and unpacked with each trip as medicine can become stale.
 Spend some time before you leave thinking through the things you might need: